Did you once think that monetizing your blog meant slapping up spammy ads?

 Here is an example of a few links in a post of mine, with the affiliate links highlighted.
 The yellow highlights are links directly to the product and the purple highlights are links to a tutorial on my site, which in turn has the direct affiliate link to the product.

-In other instances, I will create a button for the affiliate link to make them stand out more.
-In several of my reviews, I create a button for a more focused call-to-action.
+In other instances, you might want to create a button for the affiliate link to make them stand out more.

 Once I decided to move the links into the content of my posts, my affiliate sales increased 200% – 300%.